Archiving & Setting up a New Year

 Update Account Groups, Accounts, Budgets

-Make any edits to your account groups, accounts, and budget numbers for the upcoming year.
+Make any edits to your account groups, accounts, and budgets for the upcoming year.

 Housekeeping